 should be assigned to anTL Extreme

-threat placed right in back of the door with the correct room.When you select a door spawner with the tool open, you will see front/back left/right texts which indicate what side you are facing.
+threat placed right in back of the door with the correct room.When you select a door with the tool open, you will see front/back left/right texts which indicate what side you are facing.

 When the text is readable, you are on that side of the door.Once assigned, a green arrow (front) and red arrow (back) will be permanently visible to indicate assigned threats.